justinww04/face-tracking-webapp/README.md

 - 💻 Built with Python, Flask, and OpenCV

 - In non showcase version enrollment is completed.
-- Admin Controls Panel is accesible in non showcase version
+- Admin Controls Panel is accesible in non showcase version.
+- Real Time Facial Recognition is available in non showcase version.

 ---